TurboJET: History

-Shun Tak and China Travel had their own separate ferry business brands before merging as TurboJET, on 1 July 1999.
-They were Far East Hydrofoil / Far East Jetfoil by Shun Tak, and Turbo Cat by CTS Parkview Company Ltd.
+Shun Tak and China Travel had their own separate ferry business brands before merging as TurboJET on 1 July 1999.
+They were Far East Hydrofoil by Shun Tak, and Turbo Cat by CTS Parkview Company Ltd.

-It acquired New Ferry -Transporte Marítimo de Passageiros Limitada (abbreviated New World First Ferry) from NWS Holdings with 350 million in cash on 11 August 2011, and completed the transaction on 30 September.
+It acquired New Ferry – Transporte Marítimo de Passageiros Limitada (abbreviated New World First Ferry (Macau)) from NWS Holdings for HK$350 million on 11 August 2011, and completed the transaction on 30 September.

-Since the opening of HongKong-Macau-Zhuhai Bridge in October 2018, passenger numbers have been falling sharply due to the direct competition.
+Since the opening of the Hong Kong–Zhuhai–Macau Bridge in October 2018, passenger numbers have been falling sharply due to the direct competition.
 The ferry service was deemed too slow and expensive.
-Starting 2019 TurboJet started gradually cutting frequencies adjusting to the passenger numbers.
-The second half of 2019 started the anti-extradition bill protests in Hong Kong, which further reduced movement between the two cities, as well as Mainland-Hong Kong routes.
+Since 2019, TurboJET started gradually cutting frequencies adjusting to the passenger numbers with the anti-extradition bill protests in Hong Kong as well as the COVID-19 pandemic.

 Routes

-TurboJET provides services between Hong Kong, Hong Kong International Airport, Macau, Shenzhen and Guangzhou, all located around the Pearl River Delta in southern China.
-The route between Hong Kong and Macau is the busiest, operating 24 hours a day, taking approximately one hour to travel the 70 km journey on TurboJET's high speed vessels.
+TurboJET provides services between Hong Kong, Hong Kong International Airport, Macau, Shenzhen, and Guangzhou, all located around the Pearl River Delta in southern China.
+The route between Hong Kong and Macau is the busiest, taking approximately one hour to travel the 70 km journey on TurboJET's high-speed vessels.

 In the past, besides the inter-city routes, Turbo Cat operated Hong Kong out-lying routes during the years 1999 to 2000.
 The routes were Central to Tuen Mun (on weekdays), and Central to Tai O (on weekends).
-After the merger, the routes are now operated under the TurboJET brand.
+After the merger, the routes were operated under the TurboJET brand.

 Fleet

-TurboJET is the world's largest operator of Boeing's Jetfoils; all used to belong to the former Far East Hydrofoil / Far East Jetfoil.
-Far East Hydrofoil / Far East Jetfoil also used PS-30 and FoilCat, whereas the former Turbo Cat used FlyingCat and TriCat.
+TurboJET is the world's largest operator of Boeing's Jetfoils; all used to belong to the former Far East Hydrofoil, which also used PS-30 and FoilCat.
+The former Turbo Cat used Flying Cat and TriCat.

 TurboJET's fleet includes seven major types of vessels (and eight minor vessels), with one of the major types (and two minor types) rented from another company.